emilsw/ew/optimize/angelusdirect.md

 With my service, I will do everything you need to do:

- * Research your website and analytics to learn where are the biggest source of gains(missed opportunities).
+ * Research your website and analytics to find out where exactly are you loosing customers and which pages should you optimize.
  * Understand your visitors/customers (what motivates them, why they buy and why they don't buy).
- * Create improved versions of your pages based on the insights from the research.
+ * Make improvements to your pages based on the insights from the research.
  * Run A/B tests to make sure that new changes will actually result in more money for you.
  * Rinse and repeat (optimization is an ongoing process, with each test and each change you get new data that will be help you further improve your site).